lawintun0110/UTC_2_Fund_Data/README.md

 # UTC_2_Fund_Data
-To publish information about the reserve money of our philanthropic activity funds
+To publish -- brief information -- about the reserve money of our philanthropic activity funds

 ** Reference Keys ***
 | Measurement | Description |